Investing

 Jim-Cramer-Host-of-the-CNBC-show-Mad-Money

-Jim Cramer started his career as a stockbroker at Goldman Sachs in 1984.
-He went on to found his own hedge fund in 1987 and, over 15 years, claimed an average annual return of 24%.
+Cramer launched his Wall Street career as a stockbroker at Goldman Sachs in 1984, then established his own hedge fund three years later in 1987.
+During his 15-year run managing the fund, he reported achieving an impressive average annual return of 24%.

-Today, Cramer has an estimated net worth of around $150 million.
+His financial success has accumulated to an estimated net worth of approximately $150 million.

 Jim Cramer Career